How The Whole Trump Impeachment Process Works

-If you’re among the many progressive Democrats who’ve been itching for Trump’s impeachment over the past year, yesterday was a watershed moment.
-Nancy Pelosi, the Speaker of the House and the most powerful woman in government, finally made the announcement many have been waiting for: the launch of an impeachment inquiry into President Trump.
+If you’re among the many progressive Democrats who’ve been itching for Trump’s impeachment over the past year, Nancy Pelosi and the House of Representative's investigation is a watershed moment.
+On September 24, Pelosi (who is arguably the most powerful woman in government right now) finally made the announcement many have been waiting for: the launch of an impeachment inquiry into President Trump.
 This followed shortly after revelations that Trump asked Ukrainian President Volodymyr Zelensky to launch an investigation into a Vice President Biden, holding out military funds in the process.
-Now, the House is calling this an impeachable offense.
+Now, the House is calling this an impeachable offense and plans to vote on impeachment proceedings on Thursday, October 31.

-But how is an “impeachment inquiry” different from an actual impeachment?
-Even if you are old enough to remember the impeachment of President Bill Clinton, you probably still have questions about what that means exactly, how long this whole malarkey is going to take, and whether or not there are any political risks for Democrats to do this during an election year.
-(Honestly, even those of us who do remember Clinton’s impeachment probably still have those questions.)

 Advertisement